Florida Business Valuations Expected to Rise in 2021, Reflecting Better Florida and National Economic Trends

-Economists who closely study the Florida economy as a whole, as well as the regional economies within the state, concurred that the evidence is clear that Florida’s economy will improve by 2021, in terms of jobs, residential real estate sales, increased permitting for new housing, strengthened tourism, hospitality, wholesale and retail, manufacturing, and foreign trade.
+Economists who closely study the Florida economy as a whole, as well as the regional economies within the state, concurred that the evidence is clear that Florida’s economy will improve by 2021.
+This is in terms of jobs, residential real estate sales, increased permitting for new housing, strengthened tourism, hospitality, wholesale and retail, manufacturing, and foreign trade.

-The Central Florida Institute has projected an annual statewide unemployment rate of 8.2% for 2020, 5.5% for 2021, and 3.6% for 2022.
-The leisure and hospitality industry will lead to the revival of employment, which is projected to rise by 31% in 2021 after contracting 8.6% in 2020 owing to the effects of the pandemic.
-According to the travel data group STR, statewide hotel occupancy was 43.3% in June — far below the 74.2% seen this time in the previous year.
+The Central Florida Institute has projected an annual statewide unemployment rate of 8.2% for 2020.
+Then, 5.5% for 2021, and 3.6% for 2022.
+The leisure and hospitality industry will lead to the revival of employment.
+There is a projection of a rise by 31% in 2021 after contracting 8.6% in 2020.
+Such is owed to the effects of the pandemic.
+According to the travel data group STR, statewide hotel occupancy was 43.3% in June.
+This is far below the 74.2% in comparison to previous year.

-Based on a recent report by the University of Central Florida Institute for Economic Forecasting, Florida’s economy is projected to recover by 7.6% in 2021.
-In reference, the Conference Board, a non-profit group of economists, expects a 4.9% downturn in the US economy in 2020 and a 2% rebound in 2021.
+Based on a recent report by the University of Central Florida Institute for Economic Forecasting, there is a projection of Florida’s economy to recover by 7.6% in 2021.
+In reference, the Conference Board, a non-profit group of economists, expects a 4.9% downturn in the US economy in 2020.
+Then a 2% rebound in 2021.
 According to these economists, the positive economic trends mean that demand for goods and services across the state will be better in 2021 than in 2020.
 This should translate into higher valuations for businesses changing hands in the following year.

-Furthermore, the Author and Director of the Institute Sean Snaith also affirms that it will take until 2023 until Florida reaches full employment; other sources have defined that year as the possible date when core components of the state economy will be completely recovered.
-While there may be a projected turnaround in the coming year, it was also the recession that coincided with the current impacted Florida drastically, where the state’s economy declined ahead of the country as a whole and is coming out of recession later than most other areas of the country.
+Furthermore, it will take until 2023 until Florida reaches full employment.
+Author and Director of the Institute Sean Snaith affirms this.
+Other sources have defined that year as the possible date when core components of the state economy will be completely recovered.
+There may be a projected turnaround in the coming year.
+But it was also the recession that coincided with the current impacted Florida drastically.
+This is where the state’s economy declined ahead of the country as a whole.
+And is coming out of recession later than most other areas of the country.

 Housing is Turning Around, with Implications for the Florida Economy and Business Valuations

-On the bright side, because of the improving housing environment, Florida will be growing more rapidly than the US economy as a whole.
+On the bright side, Florida will be growing more rapidly than the US economy as a whole.
+This is because of the improving housing environment.
 However, the state’s economic growth, like that of the national economy, will still not be growing fast enough to reduce unemployment to acceptable levels.
 But the projected growth next year will be a “springboard” for more rapid growth in Florida in the coming years.